Licensed Guide Dog/Guide Dog in Training on Campus

 However, the University welcomes the user with his/her licensed Guide Dog to access the campus for the purpose of assisting that person to carry out day to day activities.
 The University also permits staff member or student, as a trainer, to bring his/her Guide Dog in Training to access to the University’s estate and buildings for training where appropriate.
-Please kindly note that Guide Dog in Training must require the consent of the Estate Office concerned.
-Please click here to refer the policy listed by the Estate Office.
+Please kindly note that Guide Dog in Training must require the consent of the Estates Office concerned.
+Please click here to refer the policy listed by the Estates Office.

 Q2: I am the owner/trainer of the Guide Dog in Training.
 Are there any regulations that I have to follow?